 (4) Household income: Income eligibility for benefits is determined by the number of members in the household and the total countable gross earned and unearned income.
-Eligibility determinations may take into account irregular fluctuations of earnings to income.
+Eligibility determinations will take into account irregular fluctuations of earnings to income based on the client's individual circumstances.

-(5) Family assets: A family's assets may not exceed one million dollars (\$1,000,000).
+(5) Family assets: A family's assets may not exceed one million dollars.